lei-clearsky/doraemon/README.md

 - Angular, Bootstrap & Sass is used in the front end to create our dynamic UI.
 - FSG was used as a basic MEAN stack scaffolding generator.

 At set intervals, we use nightmare.js to take a snapshot of a webpage at a given URL.
-With this current snapshot, we will then grab the previous snapshot taken at that webpage, then use GraphicsMagick to create a diff image of the two snapshots.
+With this current snapshot, we will then grab the previous snapshot taken at that URL, then use GraphicsMagick to create a diff image of the two snapshots.
 That diff image is then posted in our dashboard and an alert is set if a substantial difference is calculated.

 #### Check out a demo [here](https://boiling-island-8716.herokuapp.com/)